XGovFormBuilder/digital-form-builder/runner/README.md

 Tests are found inside `test/cases`.
 For test scripts, name them `${NAME}.test.js`.

+# Test coverage threshold

+Unit test coverage threshold, code coverage below which build will fail is set by using lab's switch -t COVERAGE_LEVEL, currently threshold is configured to 83%, see unit-test-cov script in [package.json](package.json).

 # Deployment

-Currently CI is done with [circleCI](https://circleci.com).
+Currently CI is done with github actions.
 Pushes to master will trigger a build phase which includes running tests and [lighthouse](https://developers.google.com/web/tools/lighthouse) accessibility audits.
 Builds will fail if the accessibility score is less than 90%.